janvanmansum/easy-public-doc/src/main/resources/markdown/GeographicCoordinates.md

 Geographic coordinates in EASY
 ==============================

-Geographic coordinates are used to specify a location.
-In EASY, mostly the archaeological datasets have coordinates to specify the location of the excavation, but all disciplines can have coordinates in their metadata refering to the location the dataset is 'about'.
+In EASY, dataset metadata can contain information about the location on Earth that the dataset is about.
+This can for example be use to indicate the location of an excavation site that is described in an archaeological report.

 Coordinate systems and EPSG
 ---------------------------
-The Earth has a [sphere shape](https://en.wikipedia.org/wiki/Figure_of_the_Earth) and two coordinates are used to specify a location on its surface: one allong the equator with the west-east direction called the longitude or refered to as X and one perpendicular along the line from the poles south-north called latitude or refered to as Y. When just given two numbers we need to know the units of measure; meters or degrees for example and also the order; X, Y or Y, X.
+The Earth has a [spherical shape](https://en.wikipedia.org/wiki/Figure_of_the_Earth) and two coordinates are used to specify a location on its surface: one along the equator with the West-East direction called the longitude or referred to as X and one perpendicular along the line from the poles South-North called latitude or referred to as Y. When just given two numbers we need to know the units of measure; meters or degrees for example and also the order; X, Y or Y, X. Without specifying this the coordinates (numbers) cannot be used in a mainingfull way.
-Without specifying this the coordinates (numbers) cannot be used in a mainingfull way.
-There is actually much more to this, like moddeling the precise shape of the earth (flattened sphere) and things like continental drifs, but we won't go into those details.
+\There is actually much more to this, like modeling the precise shape of the Earth (flattened sphere) and things like continental drifts, but we won't go into those details.

-A widly used standard to specify how the coordinates should be interpreted is to use the EPSG code for the 'coordinate reference system' or CRS.
+A widely used standard to specify how the coordinates should be interpreted is the EPSG code for the 'coordinate reference system' or CRS.
 On the website [http://www.epsg-registry.org](http://www.epsg-registry.org) you can search for specific codes or names and find the information you need.

-In EASY two sytems are being used.
-The WGS84 system for global locations and RD ('Rijksdriehoeks') for locations in The Netherlands (European continent).
+In EASY two systems are used:

+- the WGS84 system for global locations, and
+- RD ('Rijksdriehoeks') for locations in The Netherlands.

-#### WGS84 - EPSG 4326
+### WGS84 - EPSG 4326
-A global system, much used for navigation; GPS and maps.
+A global system, much used for navigation (GPS and maps).

 More detailed information can be found on the [WGS Wikipedia page](https://en.wikipedia.org/wiki/World_Geodetic_System) and [epsg.io](https://epsg.io/4326).